dsernst/AutoGong/README.md

     c.
 3 Day
     d.
 Non Course
 - [x] 4.
 Show the gong schedule for that course
 - [x] 5.
-Show day of course in main screen.
+Show adjustable course Day
 - [x] 6.
 Custom gong schedules on Vipassana Days & for Non Course days
 - [x] 7.
-Play the right # of gongs, automatically at the scheduled time.
+Play the right # of gongs, automatically at the scheduled time
 - [x] 8.
-Show countdown to next gong, or if currently playing, what fraction of gongs have played so far
+Highlight next gong w/ countdown, or if currently playing, how many have played already
 - [x] 9.
-System should able to run offline once installed.
+System should able to run offline once installed
+- [x] 10.
+Link to app's source code
+- [x] 11.
+Link to review or Report Issue, if anything not working
+- [x] 12.
+Detect & warn about incompatibility if they're using Safari, which blocks scheduled audio
+- [ ] 13.
+Better domain name than https://dhamma-gong.vercel.app/
-- [ ] 10.
+- [ ] 14.
 Automatically increment the Day counter at midnight
-- [ ] 11.
+- [ ] 15.
 Show the current date
-- [ ] 12.
-An option to schedule all year courses in format of day/month/year.
+- [ ] 16.
+An option to schedule all year courses in format of day/month/year
-- [ ] 13.
+- [ ] 17.
 Play doha's according to the day of the course
-- [ ] 14.
+- [ ] 18.
 Play random doha each day for Non Courses
-- [ ] 15.
-A security passcode to change setting or edit something.
+- [ ] 19.
+A security passcode to lock settings

 Unclear:

-- [ ] 16.
+- [ ] 20.
 If mobile goes off by any reason we need an autostart option for app.
-- [ ] 17.
+- [ ] 21.
 Auto launch in mobile screen after unlock.

 ## Gong timings for 3-Day & 10-Day Courses